Millions of Mortgages Exposed

 Methodology

 We analyze originated mortgage loans (home purchase and refinance) for primary residences across all 50 states and DC, spanning 2018–2023.
 Rate spreads (above the benchmark APOR rate) are compared by race, stratified by income bracket, loan type (conventional, FHA, VA, USDA), and state.
-Hispanic ethnicity is identified via HMDA's derived_ethnicity field.
+An OLS regression on 1.9 million loans controls for income, loan amount, LTV, DTI, loan type, occupancy type, state, and year — see the Regression Analysis section above.

 Limitations